Global True Lithuania Encyclopedia of Lithuanian heritage worldwide

 Three Crosses of Vilnius behind the altar of the Montreal Our Lady Gate of Dawn Lithuanian church

 This makes the church not extremely elaborate, but highly symbolic and solemn as the sun rays fall on the Three Crosses of Vilnius during a mass.
-Very appropriate for a church that was meant to be a „temporary step“ yet ended up being permanent, as when Lithuania finally became independent in 1990, it was too economically ravaged and the Montreal Lithuanian refugees too ingrown into the Canadian fabric for them to actually come back.
+Very appropriate for a church that was meant to be a „temporary step“ yet ended up being permanent, as when Lithuania finally became independent in 1990, it was too economically ravaged and most of the Montreal Lithuanian refugees already too ingrown into the Canadian fabric for them to actually return.

 Interior of the church